astoeckel/phd_thesis/README.md

 ### 💻 Virtual Machine (VM) Image

-To build the PDF and to execute the experiments, download the `qcow2` Fedora 33 virtual machine image from OSF:
+To build the PDF and to execute the experiments, download the Fedora 33 VM image from OSF:

 https://osf.io/qdxyf/

-This image is compatible with a standard x86_64 KVM/QEMU VM (for example, use `virt-manager` or *Boxes* do create a new VM).
+This image is in the `qcow2` format and compatible with a standard x86_64 KVM/QEMU VM (for example, use `virt-manager` or *Gnome Boxes* do create a new VM).

 The username and password are:
 ```